sumitsalve98/WebScrape-Customer-Sentiment-Analysis/README.md

 ### 6. Perform the Customer complaint segmentation by analyzing the text with specific keywords in it which are related to issues.

+- Each negative customer review is scanned for a list of specific keywords that suggest potential issues the customer might have.

+- These complaints are categorized into subcategories like Faulty products, Customer service, Refunds/Returns/Replacement, delivery, Misleading price/advertising, unsafe product, and Wrong product received.

 ![Distribution of types of complaints.jpeg](https://github.com/sumitsalve98/WebScrape-Customer-Sentiment-Analysis/blob/master/images/Distribution%20of%20types%20of%20complaints.jpeg?raw=true)

 ### 7. What is the percentage of different types of issues from negative revives of customers for each category of products?